FedeSCode/MoviesApp/README.md

 # Home<br>
 <img width=85% src="ReadmeImg/Homepng.png" alt="Home"><br>
 # Login<br>
-The passswords are encrypted before being send into the database
+The passwords are encrypted before being sent into the database
 <br>
 <img width=85% src="ReadmeImg/Login.png" alt="Login"><br>
 # Movies<br>
 Cards about all the movies in the database<br>
 <img width=85% src="ReadmeImg/Moviespng.png" alt="Movies"><br>
 # OneMovie<br>
-The information of a single movie, also we can see the admin's buttons delete & update <br>
+In here we can see the information of a single movie. <br>
+We can also see the admin's buttons delete & update <br>
 <img width=85% src="ReadmeImg/OneMovie.png" alt="OneMovie"><br>
 # AddMovie<br>
-The form to add a new movie, only can be done by an admin<br>
+Here we have the form to add a new movie, this can only be done by an admin<br>
 <img width=85% src="ReadmeImg/AddMovie-up.png" alt="AddMovie"><br>

 ## 🏁 Getting Started <a name = "getting_started"></a>